GaragePixel/Public-drafts-in-Mx2/fox/doc/background/school/1996/september_calendar.md

 # iDkP from GaragePixel - 2025-04-19 - Aida v1.4

 ## Purpose
 This document consolidates the calendar of activities for gymnastics dance, karate, and kendo clubs, alongside swimming and running sessions, for the second window of September 1996.
-Weather data and session timings are aligned to reflect Japan Standard Time (JST).
+Weather data and session timings are aligned to reflect Japan Standard Time (JST) for various sports and clubs, with a specific focus on the weather conditions in Kanagawa, Japan, during September 1996.
+Missing weekend weather data has been filled in using historical records from Yokosuka.
 ---

 ## Schedule and Analysis